Kamilė Nacickaitė

-Kamilė Nacickaitė (born 28 December 1989) is a Lithuanian professional female basketball player, currently playing for Galatasaray in Turkey.
+Kamilė Nacickaitė (born 28 December 1989) is a Lithuanian professional female basketball player, currently playing for Tango Bourges Basket in France.

 Club career

+Galatasaray

 On 11 August 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).
+She competed at 2022–23 EuroCup Women.

+As of July 2023, her contract has expired.
+Galatasaray club said goodbye to the player on July 6, 2023 by publishing a thank you message.

 National team career

 She reached the quarter-finals with Lithuanian national team in EuroBasket Women 2015.
+She won the gold medal at the 2023 European Games.